 - Guns don't kill people; blood loss kills people.

-- The only way to "ban blood loss" is to treat the wound.
+- The way to "ban blood loss" is to treat the wound.
 Often but not always, the same political party supports gun control and universal health care.

 - Guns don't kill people; doctors kill people.